Selection criteria

 Energy efficiency

-Energy efficiency is a priority because it can be about saving water or saving electricity.
+Energy efficiency is a priority because it can concern water savings or electricity savings.
 Innovation in this sector continues to grow.
 There are many mechanisms to push this energy efficiency to its maximum.

 The advantage of this energy efficiency is that you save money directly, with reduced bills.
-However, because of the water savings, you will have more concentrated sludge that will take up less space.
+But thanks to water savings, you will have more concentrated sludge that takes up less space.

-These savings can come from a number of sources, as many of the filter’s characteristics (filter panel, gravity or pumping system, etc.) and the settings (backwash duration, backwash frequency) that we assign to it can reduce our consumption.
+These savings can come from several sources, as many characteristics of the filter (filter panel, gravity or pumping system, etc.) and the settings (backwash duration, backwash frequency) attributed to it allow us to reduce our consumption.

-So, by making the right choice of drum filter for your needs, you will be able to achieve this energy efficiency.
+Thus, by choosing a drum filter adapted to your needs, you will be able to achieve this energy efficiency.

 Emergency bypass